 - Bridge Program.
 The Bridge Program is a comprehensive 5-week summer session for entering freshmen and transfer students.
 Students take two 3-credit hour Common Curriculum classes taught by select faculty members.
 Students also take a 1-credit hour Protocols of Learning class and receive individualized attention through regular meetings with Academic Counselors.

 - Fall/Spring Enrichment programs for new students.
 Conditionally admitted students meet weekly with academic counselors for study skills instruction and for help in navigating the university system.
 Students may also meet with peer tutors to reinforce their new skills

 and help with course assignments.

 - Protocols of Learning (SPST A105) is a 1 credit hour course designed to introduce students to university level study strategies and help them navigate the university system.
 The A.R.C. also provides study skills workshops and individual instruction in study skills.

 - Disability Services.
 The A.R.C. provides comprehensive disability services for all undergraduate students with special needs.
 The A.R.C. also provides accommodations for law students and other graduate students.

 - Writing Consultant.
-The A.R.C. writing consultant provides paper review services, typically reviewing more than 200 papers each semester for content, grammar, and documentation style.
+The A.R.C. writing consultant provides paper review services for students with disabilities and graduate students in nursing.